alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/A02_SettingUp_the_Environment.md

 $ git checkout development
 branch 'development' set up to track 'origin/development'.
 ```
 - Now, we can start the `./setup.sh`.
+Make sure which user you are using as long as executing by the root user will make these binaries available only for the selected used.
+As regular, don't use root account.
 - This building script will ensure all the requeriments are satisfied.
 These are the libraries which should be installed before running the setup as they are supported on Debian sources by default (Debian-next -Trixie-):
 ```